Unified Model of Heated Plasma Expansion: Ion Plasma profiles near the density drop in regimes and

-In a region of $\mathcal{O}(|\zeta_c|)$ near the origin in regimes $(III)$ and $(IV)$ the ions exhibit a steep drop in their density profiles, where the electron ion charge separation is high, $N_e \ll N_i$.
+In a region of $\mathcal{O}(|\zeta_c|)$ near the origin in regimes~$(III)$ and $(IV)$ the ions exhibit a steep drop in their density profiles, where the electron-ion charge separation is high, $N_e \ll N_i$.
 Then, the flow in this region can be modeled using

 with $\chi = \zeta - \zeta_c$.
 Assuming the ion fluid profiles vary on a scale much smaller than $\chi$,